Learn Welsh Statistics

 Number of unique learners

-Learners can attend more than one learning activity at various levels and intensities.
-For example, a single learner can attend a 170 - 259 hour course at Entry level and an additional 'per hour' course at Foundation level during the period in question.
+Learners can attend more than one learning activity at various levels and intensities during the year.
+For example, a single learner can attend a 170 - 259 hour course at Entry level as well as a 'per hour' course at Foundation level during the period in question.
 This is considered as two learning activities.

-Courses are offered at five levels within the Learn Welsh Programme.
+Learning opportunities are offered at five levels within the Learn Welsh programme.

 Learning opportunities are offered at five levels of intensity within the Learn Welsh programme.
 The ‘intensity’ is defined according to the tutor-guided contact hours.
 This provides flexibility for learners to choose a course that best meets their needs.